w3c/webpayments/README.md

 to the beginning of the URL of that document.
 This is particular helpful for looking at documents which are still draft.

+The following links are to the Working Group's source files for specifications.

 ## First Public Working Draft or Later

 * Payment Method Identifiers - https://github.com/w3c/webpayments-method-identifiers